 Tips on Harvesting Wild Ginseng

-As always, when foraging, check with your local forest management officials to make sure it is legal where you are harvesting.
+When foraging, always check with your local forest management officials to make sure it is legal where you are harvesting.
 You will find ginseng in shaded sites where broad leaf deciduous trees are prominent.
 The soil will be humic rich and moderately moist.
 Ginseng must be harvested only when it is old enough.

 Ideally, the plant should have attained the 4-prong stage of growth where it has had time to seed.
 This is indicated by the number of leaves which are compound.
 American ginseng achieves the 4-prong stage in 4 to 7 years on average.